Logical revolt, 2019.

 Angela Dimitrakaki is a writer from Athens, Greece.
 She is teaching art history and theory of contemporary art at the University of Edinburgh, Scotland, where she also directs the MSc Modern and Contemporary Art and leads The Global Contemporary research group.

 Zackie is the artist name of Zak Kostopoulos, a 33-year-old drag queen persona, HIV positive and LGBTQI activist from Athens, Greece.
 He was murdered by a jewellery shop owner assisted by an owner of a nearby business and a group of 4 police officers at day time, in front of many witnesses that stared passively at the whole event.
-After an unfortunate and failed attempt to seek shelter to a jewellery shop next to Omonoia square in the centre of the city from passers by that were bullying him, on 21 September 2018, Zak was repeatedly beaten and kicked on his head and all over his body to death.
+After an unfortunate and failed attempt to seek shelter at a jewellery shop next to Omonoia square in the centre of the city from passers by that were bullying him, on 21 September 2018, Zak was repeatedly beaten and kicked on his head and all over his body to death.
 The jewellery shop owner said that Zak Kostopoulos got into his store to make a robbery, in an attempt to defend himself after he was accused that he murdered Zak while policemen reported that they were just doing their job.
 His cruel murder is still under investigation.

 The 30´s building, in front of which Angela sprayed the sentence mentioned above, is a live witness of the December events that happened after the liberation of Greece from the axis powers in December 1944.
 The façade of the building in question is still carrying the marks left from the shootings that took place during the December events of Athens in 1944, known as Dekemvriana.